‘Oshoala deserves Ballon d’Or nomination after Golden Boot success with Barcelona Femini’ – Fans back Super Falcon | Goal.com

 - De Jong's Barcelona dream is almost over: Why the Blaugrana are willing to sell former Ajax ace

-Despite being injured for part of the season, Oshoala, who switched to Barcelona in July 2019 from Arsenal, became the first African woman to win the award since it began in 2011.
+Despite being injured for the most part of the season, Oshoala, who switched to Barcelona in July 2019 from Arsenal, became the first African woman to win the award since it began in 2011.

 Her performance also helped Barcelona to win the league title unbeaten with 30 wins in 30 games having scored 159 goals and conceded only 11.